mikevercoelen/gulp-angular-components/README.md

 *NOTE:* This is more than just a gulp plugin, it is part of a very cool architecture for developing Angular.js apps.

-# Workflow integration
+# Workflow
-Check [angular-components](https://www.npmjs.com/package/angular-components) for the complete workflow integration :)
+Check [angular-components](https://www.npmjs.com/package/slush-angular-components) for the complete workflow integration :)

 Benefits: